Campus Center 236

 Items that cannot be stored: furniture, shelving units, laundry baskets, garbage/trash cans, carpet, lamps, fans, other large bulky items, or items in plastic or paper bags

-- Students are limited to five (4) manageable boxes/containers (due to space constraints)
+- Students are limited to four manageable boxes/containers that fit onto the storage room shelves.

-- Storage is limited and hours will be posted for available dates/times.
-We recommend storing early since storage rooms do fill quickly and are on a first come, first served basis
+- Storage space is limited.
+The dates and times storage will be open to receive items will be posted at each hall office.
+We recommend storing early since storage rooms do fill quickly and are on a first come, first served basis.

 - Students must claim all items stored over the summer by the first day of Fall classes.
-Students will not have access to stored items over the summer until opening day for upper-class students in the fall
+Students will not have access to stored items over the summer until opening day for upper-class students, Saturday, August 30, 2014

 - This is a service Residential Life provides at no charge to the student

 - Laundry rooms with card swipe washers and dryers are available in all residence halls.
 Students add Aux Points ($1.25 to wash, $1 to dry) to their ID card to use the machines.

 - Beds - Mattresses are twin extra long, 36" x 80."
 Some of the beds on campus may be lofted or bunked and guard rails and ladders are available.
 Students should check at their hall office for information and materials needed to change the bed setup.